How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Accident or accident at workSecondary and tertiary syphilis

-Pathological muscle tensionOsteosclerosis (abnormal thickening of the bone)
+Pathological muscle tensionOsteosclerosis (pathological hardening of bone)

 Violation of the integrity of the callus (repeated fracture)